pablolafontaine/personal-website/pages/posts/wsl-arch.md

 &nbsp;

 Last, we have to **create a user**.
-To do this, we need to setup the sudoers file.
+To do this, we need to set up the sudoers file.
 Enter:

 ```bash
 echo "%wheel ALL=(ALL) ALL" > /etc/sudoers.d/wheel